 If you grew up on the Central Coast like I did, you likely have a strong connection to the beach.
 Since I was young, I’ve noticed beach pollution—running around and playing all day on a hot afternoon, only to find things on the sand that shouldn’t be there.
 I created a layout discussing some of the risks.
 Below is a list of some of the takeaways to convince others as to how and why beach pollution in our area and around the world is a problem.

-How Much Is There You may feel that your beach is fairly clean and there is not much trash, but there are thousands and thousands of micro plastic particles floating in the ocean.
+You may feel that your beach is fairly clean and there is not much trash, but according to the Ocean Literacy Portal there are thousands and thousands of micro plastic particles floating in the ocean.

-Effects On The Community As pollution levels rise, community members may experience a sense of loss and frustration over the degradation of their local environment.
+As sugested in the National Library of Medicine as pollution levels rise, community members may experience a sense of loss and frustration over the degradation of their local environment.
 This also affects the probability of people wanting to visit the area.

 Beach pollution has been an ongoing issue and the best thing for people to do is to get involved with the community.
 You should always get involved with beach cleanups, minimize your use of trash, and spread the word to your community and educate people.